Effective Spring 2025 undergraduate and 5000 level classes, will use this new system to post all syllabi and curriculum vitae.

 - You will not be able to access syllabi e-documents if you are not the instructor of record in banner UNLESS your department head or administrative associate email [email protected] to indicate you should be added.

-- These syllabi have been formatted to meet the HB2504 law requirements and the university standard template and in many cases have been abridged.
+- CVS have been formatted to meet the HB2504 law requirements and the university standard template and in many cases have been abridged.

 - Faculty can edit their vitae but are strongly encouraged to keep it to about 2 pages to remain in compliance with the law.